 Frequently Asked Questions

-- How can I make an appointment for a feral cat?
+- Do I need an appointment for a feral cat?

-- Can they drink water all night before surgery?
+- Can my pet eat and drink the night before surgery?

 - How long does the surgery take?

-It depends on the animal; anywhere from 30 seconds for a male cat to 20 minutes for a large female dog.
+It depends on the animal.
+For a male cat, approximately 1-5 minutes and for a large female dog, approximately 20 minutes.

 - Do you send them home with pain medication?

 All patients receive pain medication before surgery.
-For $5 additional you can purchase an extra pain medication injection that will last about 24 hrs after surgery - it's an anti-inflammatory, like Ibuprofen.
+For an additional $5, you can purchase an extra pain medication injection that will last about 24 hrs after surgery.
+This medication acts as an anti inflammatory and helps keep your pet comfortable during the recovery process.

 - Do you give vaccinations?

-Yes, but only at the time of surgery.
+Yes.
+We administer vaccinations during surgery, during wellness appointments, and also during our low-cost vaccine clinics.
+Check our calendar for the current month's schedule.
 We are required to administer a rabies vaccination if your pet does not have a current one.
 We will administer additional vaccinations at the time of surgery at your request.

 - Can I come in for just a rabies shot?

-- When do they start coming in heat?
+- When do female dogs and cats start coming in heat?

 - Can you fix them while they're pregnant?